-In that a surface flow connection exists, then the Chesapeake Bay Preservation Act (CBPA) is applicable to the subject site With the CBPA applicable to the identified wetlands feature on the subject site, a 100 foot Resource Protection Area (RPA) buffer would be applied around the identified wetlands which would impact the size, design, and magnitude of the proposed development.
 Proffered Conditions There are thirteen (13) proffered conditions.
 Proposed proffered conditions include: Limiting use to multifamily residences, and accessory uses; Substantial conformance with the concept plan; Modification of the concept plan to comply with Army Corps of Engineers findings; Maximum unit count; Substantial conformance with the building elevations; High quality building materials (brick veneer, fiber cement siding, architectural grade shingles); Inclusion of community amenities (clubhouse, pool, fitness center, etc.); 20 foot wide landscape buffer along the western and southern property boundaries; and Full cut-off exterior lighting fixtures.
-Additional proffered conditions can be found in the application package.
+The proffered conditions can be found in their entirety in the application package.
 Community Outreach A community meeting was held March 9, 2022 at the Sandy Bottom Nature Park.
 In addition, staff has received approximately 12 written comments from neighboring residents voicing their concerns with the proposal.